Tool Time and The Real Skinny with Absolute Must Haves

 1. In order to do any building at all, you must have something to fasten boards together.. in other words a Drill!
 MUST!

-I prefer corded drills but I know most of the populous enjoys battery operated drills and they purchase an extra battery to remove the charging inconvenience.
-Corded drills CAN have a bit more power and torque, you need to watch that because you can drill the head right off your screw if you aren't careful and you should have the torque turned down until you have gotten the feel for the material you are working with.
+I prefer corded drills but I know most of the populous enjoys battery operated Drill and they purchase an extra battery to remove the charging inconvenience.
+Corded drills definitely have a bit more power and torque, you need to watch that because you can drill the head right off your screw if you aren’t careful and you should have the torque turned down until you have gotten the feel for the material you are working with.

 There are several different types of drill some only drive screws while others can drill holes, but for our purposes here today, my thought is you should start with a drill that does both.
 You will need or want to drill holes (pilot or countersink) and you will need to drive screws (duh).
 This is going to be a standard drill type with a chuck to allow you to change from a drill bit to a driver bit at the tip.